protocol-registries/well-known-uris/README.md

 Generally, a registration request should be made when your document is mature enough for wide review.

-If your reference is an Internet-Draft, that means when it's adopted by a stream (e.g., the IETF stream, the Independent stream), not beforehand.
-At that point, a provisional registration can be made, becoming permanent when it becomes and RFC (if appropriate).
+If your reference is an Internet-Draft, the normal time to request registration is around the same time you request other reviews; e.g., Working Group Last Call or IETF Last Call.
+If you are unsure about your use of well-known URIs, request registration earlier.
+Note that if you do not request registration here, IANA will do so as part of their process.

 If your reference is in another standards body, a provisional registration can be made before the document is finalised, becoming permanent once it is published (if appropriate).